HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 What's cool about smoking chicken breasts is you can buy them in bulk at the wholesale warehouse store (cheap), spend virtually no time prepping them (lazy), cook up a whole mess of them (save time), and freeze the leftovers for use later in delicious sandwiches, salads, and quesadillas (convenient).
 Of course, they also taste good (yum) and are heart-smart (healthy).

 Start with a bulk pack of boneless, skinless breasts containing about 12 pieces.
-Rinse each piece and pat dry with paper towels.
+Pat pieces dry with paper towels.

 I brined 6 pieces for 1 hour using the recipe below; the other 6 pieces were not brined.